 The Ventura/Cahuenga Boulevard Corridor Specific Plan is also a part of the Land Use Element of the General Plan, and sets forth purposes for the uses and types of development desired for the community.
+With the exception of the Specific Plan Exceptions relative to lot coverage, height, and step backs for the portions of the building above 25 feet in height (See Attachment G - Specific Plan Exception Findings), the proposed Project is substantially consistent with the Specific Plan.
 The proposed Project is consistent with the following applicable purposes:

 Purpose A: To assure that an equilibrium is maintained between the transportation infrastructure and land use development in the Corridor and within each separate community of the Ventura/Cahuenga Boulevard Corridor Specific Plan area.
 Purpose C: To provide building and site design guidelines to promote attractive and harmonious multi-family and commercial development.
-Purpose D: To assure a balance of commercial land uses in the Specific Plan area that will address the needs of the surrounding communities and greater regional area.
+Purpose D: To assure a balance of commercial land uses in the Specific Plan area and greater regional area.

 Purpose G: To enhance the plan area landscaping by providing guidelines and a process for a coordinated landscaping program of public and private property for the Specific Plan's communities.
 Purpose H: To promote an attractive pedestrian environment which will encourage pedestrian activity and reduce traffic congestion.
 Purpose M: To preserve alleys, wherever possible, in the corridor to facilitate traffic flow.